Environmental change is having a major impact on people’s lives. But so can you.

 As a Civil Engineering graduate at the Environment Agency, you can have a major impact on reducing the risks to people, households and businesses from flooding.
 You’ll also contribute to our challenge of becoming a carbon net-zero organisation by 2030.

-Our structured graduate programme lasts between four to five years and offers you a mix of internal and external placements.
+Our structured Graduate Training Scheme lasts between four to five years and offers you a mix of internal and external placements.
 This allows you to build skills in everything from asset management to project feasibility, planning and design to project management, and site supervision to incident response.
-Spending between three months and a year in each placement gives you plenty of time to get to grips with the real issues, gain the necessary experience and make your mark on a project.
+Spending between six months to a year in each placement gives you plenty of time to get to grips with the real issues, gain the necessary experience and make your mark on a project.

 Your placement journey is flexible allowing you to move into the teams that best suit your individual development needs.
 Placements can include roles in teams such as:

-Accredited by the Institution of Civil Engineers (ICE), our programme leads to Incorporated (IEng) and then Chartered (CEng) status.
+Accredited by the Institution of Civil Engineers (ICE), our programme leads to Incorporated (IEng) and then Chartered (CEng) status following your professional review.
 You’ll learn by working alongside expert engineers and will also have the support of professional development advisors to coordinate your training.
-At every step, your placement journey will be carefully tailored to your individual development needs.
+At every step, your placement journey will be tailored to your individual development needs.

 We’re looking for graduates with the innovation and passion to make a difference.
-To join us, you’ll need to hold a MEng or BEng degree in Civil Engineering (or BEng plus an appropriate MSc).
-It’s also essential that your degree is accredited by the Joint Board of Moderators (JBM) as satisfying the academic requirements of becoming a Chartered Engineer with the ICE.
+To join us, you’ll need to hold a MEng or BEng degree in Civil Engineering.
+It’s also essential that your degree is ICE accredited, satisfying the academic requirements of becoming an Incorporated/Chartered Engineer with the ICE.

 Keen to learn, you will be ready to make the most of all the placements.
 You’ll already show some evidence of the skills you’ll need to develop during the programme including leadership, collaboration, people skills and problem-solving.